 Woolen manufacturing was among the earliest and longest lasting businesses in Spartansburg.
 As early as 1837, nearly 20 years before the borough was incorporated, McWilliams and Emerson developed a carding and fulling mill south of what would become the center of town.
-The business was at the end of what is now Mechanic Street and approximately where Ongley Lumber is today.
+The business was at the end of what is now Mechanic Street and approximately where a lumber company is now (2021)

 In 1849, McWilliams sold his portion of the business to Mr. Lamb whose family later became sole owners and he made it into a Woolen Mill.
 The original mill building was maintained as a storage facility and a new 2 story factory was completed in 1862.
 Lamb encouraged local farmers to raise sheep and throughout his ownership, always offered the best pricing for the high quality wool he accepted.